davidhintelmann/davidhintelmann-simple-site/README.md

-# Not a Real Website, just an Example
+# Not a real website, just an example

 Repository created by David Hintelmann, contact at <davidhin@me.com>.